RobTillaart/MCP_POT/README.md

 Not supported yet. (need hardware)

 The MCP42xxx series have a **dataout** pin which allows to daisy chain the devices.
-The devices must share a CS signal, or at least all of them should have been selected to forward bytes.
+The devices must share the CS (select) signal, or at least all of them should have been selected to forward the bytes that are sent.
-WHen the CS signal goes HIGH again, all devices will simultaneously change to their new values.
-However per device at most one potmeter can be set in a daisy chain, or both have the same value.
+When the CS signal goes HIGH, all devices will simultaneously change to the new values.

+Note however that per device at most one potmeter can be set in a daisy chain, or both have the same value. (as far as I understand the datasheet on this point).

 ## Future